EraX-AI/viColQwen/papers/paper-dualmodal.md

 *   **Ablation Variants:**
     *   `viPolyQwen-MeanPool`: Our model trained with the full prefix-guided dynamic loss suite but utilizing mean pooling instead of Attention Pooling.
     *   `viPolyQwen-NCEOnly`: Our model trained with Attention Pooling but employing only the InfoNCE loss component for all data types.
+    *   `viPolyQwen-SimpleProj`: Our model with the simplified projection head (single linear layer + layer norm) instead of the enhanced multi-layer architecture.
 *   **Conceptual Comparison:** We will qualitatively discuss architectural trade-offs and potential performance implications relative to multi-vector paradigms like ColPali [5], particularly concerning system complexity and deployment efficiency.

-### 5.3 Evaluating the Specific Contributions of Prefix-Guided Conditioning
+### 5.3 Evaluating the Specific Contributions of Prefix-Guided Conditioning and Enhanced Projection

-To rigorously assess the impact of our prefix-guided approach, we will include additional experimental conditions focused specifically on this mechanism:
+To rigorously assess the impact of our proposed architecture components, we will include additional experimental analyses:

-*   **Implicit Task Inference**: A model variant trained without explicit prefixes that must infer task type from input structure alone.
+*   **Implicit Task Inference vs. Prefix Conditioning**: A model variant trained without explicit prefixes that must infer task type from input structure alone, compared against our prefix-guided approach.
+*   **Simple vs. Enhanced Projection Head**: Comparative analysis of the same model architecture with simple linear projection versus our enhanced multi-layer projection across all benchmark tasks, to isolate the contribution of the projection head's expressivity.
-*   **Fixed Loss Weighting**: A model using the same loss combination (weighted sum of all loss components) for all samples, regardless of task type.
+*   **Fixed Loss Weighting vs. Dynamic Selection**: A model using the same loss combination (weighted sum of all loss components) for all samples, regardless of task type, compared against our dynamic task-specific loss selection approach.
 *   **Prefix Ablation by Task**: Selective removal of specific prefixes to measure their impact on corresponding task performance.

-For each variant, we will evaluate both task-specific performance (e.g., OCR accuracy, similarity regression) and cross-task generalization to quantify how prefix-guided dynamic loss optimization contributes to the model's capabilities.
+For each variant, we will evaluate both task-specific performance (e.g., OCR accuracy, similarity regression) and cross-task generalization to quantify how each architectural component contributes to the model's unified multimodal capabilities.

 ## 6. Research Hypotheses